 Stop Ivory Demand

-The Elephant Crisis Fund (ECF) was created by Save the Elephants and WCN to fuel this coalition—supporting the best ideas to end the ivory crisis, not a single institution.
+The Elephant Crisis Fund (ECF) was created by Save the Elephants and WCN to fuel this coalition—supporting the best ideas to end the ivory crisis.
 The ECF fosters collaboration, and delivers rapid impact on the ground.
-Since its inception, the ECF has raised $18 million and has funded over 185 projects across 31 countries to stop elephant poaching and the trafficking and demand for ivory.
+Since its inception, the ECF has raised over $20 million and has funded over 257 projects across 36 countries to stop elephant poaching and the trafficking and demand for ivory.

 The Elephant Crisis Fund has but one goal: to end the ivory crisis.